pinout-xyz/Pinout.xyz/draft/overlay/audioplus.md

 -->
 #Audio +

- RaspiAudio enables your Raspberry Pi ( Pi 3, 2, B+, A+, and Zero) with a state of the art audio DAC at a reasonable price.
+RaspiAudio enables your Raspberry Pi ( Pi 3, 2, B+, A+, and Zero) with a state of the art audio DAC.

-Great for home audio sound sytem, internet radio, or any project with audio at a price that makes sense.
+Great for home audio sound sytems, an internet radio, or any project with audio.

+##Features

-1- DAC I2s 24-bit 96KHz audio with studio sampling quality
+1. DAC I2s 24-bit 96KHz audio with studio sampling quality

-2- Included dual RCA phono connector line out stereo (soldering required)
+2. Included dual RCA phono connector line out stereo (soldering required)

-3- Line out stereo jack 3.5mm
+3. Line out stereo jack 3.5mm

-4- Female header 2x20 (soldering required) Compatible with Raspberry Pi 3, 2, B+, A+, and Zero
+4. Female header 2x20 (soldering required)

+5. Compatible with Raspberry Pi 3, 2, B+, A+, and Zero

--Insert your Rapsberry Pi Audio Shield in your Raspberry pI then turn it on
+##INSTALLATION for Raspian users:

+* Plug Audio+ firmly on top of your Raspberry Pi GPIO and turn on your Pi

--Make sure your audio jack is plugged in to your amplifier
+* Make sure your audio jack is plugged in to your amplifier

--Open a terminal (yes the black windows thing) and type:
+* Open a terminal and type:

 ```bash
 sudo wget -O - script.raspiaudio.com | bash
 ```

--say yes for the reboot
+* Answer yes to reboot
--If everything went fine you should here a test sound when tryping this command:
+* If everything went fine you should hear a test sound when typing this command:

 ```bash
 sudo speaker-test -l5 -c2 -t wav
 ```

--NEW! : On the next reboot you will be able to control the volume from your desktop or by using the line command tool alsamixer
+* NEW! : On the next reboot you will be able to control the volume from your desktop or by using the command-line tool `alsamixer`